 Positional therapy is training yourself to sleep in a medically healthful position for your unique set of contributing factors.
 It is done by manipulating your body position to best effect for your particular medical issues, ranging from OSA to lower back pain, neck pain, shoulder pain, and even helping pregnant women sleep a bit better.

-Positional therapy can reduce AHI (apnea-hypopnea index - the measure of severity of your OSA). but is unlikely to eliminate OSA on its own.
+Positional therapy can reduce AHI (apnea-hypopnea index - the measure of severity of your OSA) but is unlikely to eliminate OSA on its own.
 This is particularly true for those with moderate to severe obstructive sleep apnea.

 This therapy can be as simple as putting tennis balls in your waistband to make it uncomfortable to sleep on your back (Princess and the Pea-style.)
 It could also be more sophisticated through the use of belt-on cushions like the Sleep Noodle or other body pillows that help prop you up on your side.
-Another helpful device is the Philips Nightbalance - it vibrates when you roll onto your back to remind you not to stay there!

 For sleep apnea, your doctors may recommend positional therapy, but likely in conjunction with another treatment, such as using a CPAP machine to improve airflow.
 The health benefits of facing OSA head-on are enormous for your cardiovascular system, even greatly reducing your chance of heart failure.